 The cost for DWW to breed, raise, train, place and provide follow-up care is approximately $40,000 per dog.
 The cost to our clients is $1.00 for a finished dog.
 As we do not receive any sustainable government funding, we rely solely on donations from our community and corporate partners, as well as dog sponsorships.

 I would like to make a donation to help Dogs with Wings.
 What do I do?

 You can make a donation in several different ways.
 Please refer to the Get Involved/Support Us Section of our website.

-Dogs with Wings uses Labradors (either yellow or black) or a Labrador crossed with a Golden Retriever.
-We have found that these two breeds are an ideal size and temperament and have a willingness to work that makes them ideal Assistance Dogs.
+We breed yellow or black Labrador Retrievers.
+We have found this breed is an ideal size and temperament and has a willingness to work making them ideal Assistance Dogs.
 They are robust in health and have the ability to form deep bonds with their human partners.

 Where do you get your dogs?

 We use our own in-house breeding program.
 We also partner with an international breeding network which helps to keep our bloodlines pure.

 Do you accept dogs from the community/SPCA?